Lab 4 - Basic Redundancy

 • Gateway Reachability: All hosts can ping their respective Virtual IP (VIP) gateways.

-• Verify VRRP status is "Master" or "Backup" for all groups on both routers.
+• Verify HSRP status is "Active" or "Standby" for all groups on both routers.

-• EtherChannel Status: The inter-switch Port-Channel (Po1) is operational and bundling interfaces.
+• EtherChannel Status: The inter-switch Port-Channel (Po1) has both Eth3 & Eth4 as bundled and In-Sync.

 • Redundancy Test:

-• Shut down the active VRRP interface on sea-mdf-r1 for VLAN 10; verify sea-mdf-r2 becomes Master for VLAN 10, and Bob can still ping his gateway and Alice.
+• Shut down the active HSRP interface on sea-mdf-r1 for VLAN 10; verify sea-mdf-r2 becomes active for VLAN 10, and Bob can still ping his gateway and Alice.

-• Bring the interface back up and verify sea-mdf-r1 preempts and becomes Master again.
+• Bring the interface back up and verify sea-mdf-r1 preempts and becomes active again.

-• Configure VRRP authentication (e.g., plaintext or MD5) on all groups.
+• Configure HSRP authentication (e.g., plaintext or MD5) on all groups.

 • Configure routers with a username other than admin and an encrypted password.
 SSH to them from Steve.